fatihdurukan/fatihdurukan.github.io/_pages/about.md

 Hello,

 I’m a new grad software engineer with experience in developing both front-end and back-end systems.
 I worked at a startup and a couple of projects where I had the chance to work on many user-facing products!
-Lately, I am looking for new opportunities.
+I have recently joined TouchNet as Software Engineer!

 Expertise: Java, PHP, SQL, HTML, CSS, AngularJS, NodeJS, Git, ASP.NET Web API, Software Development, Android Development, Data Analysis, User Interaction Design, User Interface Design, User Experience Design